 Do flights get canceled due to thunderstorms?

-Following the last line above, the answer to this question must sometimes be.
+The answer to this question must be “sometimes, yes.”
 While flying the plane in the middle of a storm is not really a problem, it may be difficult and dangerous to take it to the ground due to the wind.
 So, airlines will cancel their flights in some situations due to thunderstorms.

 So, is it safe to fly during a thunderstorm?